Email FacebookTwitterMenu burgerClose thin

 Who Should Bank With Bank of America?

 With a beginning in 1904 as the Bank of Italy, the Bank of America of today has expanded worldwide.
 Not only that, but its offerings of banking products have grown to include home loans, auto loans, investment opportunities with Merrill Lynch and more.
-It operates approximately 3,900 branches and thousands of ATMs.
+It operates approximately 3,800 branches and 15,000 ATMs.

 Though one of the nation’s largest banks, it doesn’t feature any of the nation’s highest-earning interest rates.
 So if you’re focused on other benefits in addition to building your current savings incrementally, BoA could be a great place for you to have an account.